New, Advanced Autism Treatment Brings Hope for a Brighter Future!

 Autism spectrum disorder (ASD) is a complex condition related to brain development.
 It impacts how someone perceives their environment.
 As a result, autism can cause problems with social interaction, speech and nonverbal communication, and restricted or repetitive behavior patterns.

 According to the CDC, one in 54 children is estimated to have autism.
-ASD is four times more common in boys than girls and occurs across all racial, ethnic, and socioeconomic groups.
+ASD is also four times more common in boys than girls and occurs across all racial, ethnic, and socioeconomic groups.

 When children are on the mild end of the spectrum, they have a better chance of relating well to others and have fewer behavioral disturbances.
 Asperger’s Syndrome, for example, falls at the mild end of the autism spectrum.